Shen-Lab/gcWGAN/README.md

 ## Evaluate Model Performance:

 This part contains the scripts we applied to evaluate the performance of our model.
 We also generate several sequences with the previouse state-of-art model [cVAE](https://github.com/psipred/protein-vae) and applied our evaluation method for comparison.
-Model evalustion consists of three part, model accuracy, sequence generating rate and sequence diversity and novelty, and for model accuracy we both applied yield ratio calculation for all the training, validation and test folds, and [Rosetta](https://www.rosettacommons.org/home) analysis for 6 selected test folds and a novel fold.
+Model evalustion consists of three part, model accuracy, sequence generating rate and sequence diversity and novelty, which reflect the model performance on different aspects.
 Go to the ***Model_Evaluation*** folder for more details.

 ***